oanguenot/Lift/README.md

 # HISTORY

 ## Version 1.5 - In progress
+ - FEATURE: Allow to filter meetings (4 categories: Active, Not Begun, Ended and All)
+ - FEATURE: Add languages management.
+(FR/US)
+ - FEATURE: Allow to select text when displaying meetings information
  - REFACTORING: Use Backbone, Require, Jquery in order to have a MVC application
- - FEATURE: Add languages management (FR/US)
- - FEATURE: Allow to select text when displaying meetings information

 ## Version 1.4.2
  - FIX: Remove double scrollbars in terms windows on Windows